PalaashAgrawal/allmond/README.md

 ## Whats special about this repo?
-This repo is a very _clean pythonic implementation_ of LLM pipelines.
+This repo is a very _clean pythonic implementation_ of LLMs (unlike most repositories, filled with 1000s of lines of incomprehensible code).
 - _Clean_ means that different components are clearly separated, and initialized using intuitive function arguments.
 - _Clean_ also means that training scripts are very minimal, which is a result of high level abstractions.
 This ensures you don't have to scroll through unnecessary code.